 Why is it so difficult to quit smoking?

-For instance if we take someone who is trying to give up smoking, they may find that the smell of cigarettes gives them the urge to light up.
-Let’s say for arguments sake, they’ve abstained from smoking for five days and suddenly they’re walking along and smell cigarette smoke.
-What researches have found is that in first few weeks of giving up, the actual smoking cues become heightened stimuli linked to nicotine in particular (the smell and taste which a person associates with going out for a drink or socialising).
-This creates a physiological and a psychological craving which maybe so overwhelming, they simply give in.
+For instance, if we take someone who is trying to give up smoking, they may find that the smell of cigarettes gives them the urge to light up.
+Let’s say for argument's sake, they’ve abstained from smoking for five days and suddenly they’re walking along and smell cigarette smoke.
+What researchers have found is that in the first few weeks of giving up, the actual smoking cues become heightened stimuli linked to nicotine in particular (the smell and taste that a person associates with going out for a drink or socialising).
+This creates a physiological and psychological craving which could be so overwhelming, they simply give in.
 Some people are also far more sensitive to nicotine, which may mean they relapse within the first few weeks.

 Whilst nicotine may cause strong cravings in the first couple of weeks, research has found that this is replaced with what they term 'psychomotor habits'.
-This is the habit formed when reaching for the cigarette.
+This is the habit formed when reaching for a cigarette.
 This behaviour is automatic and without conscious thought.
 Once again the brain at this stage becomes extremely heightened at circumstances that you associate and before you know it, you’re reaching for the cigarettes.

 Some people may say it is a 'fait accompli'; they are doomed to ever give up smoking and so they don’t bother.
 This is not the case.
 Hypnosis can be a powerful tool to quit smoking.
-It can help you tackle the smoking cues.
-For example the hypnotherapist could build in an aversion to stop you lighting up.
+It can help you tackle the smoking cues, for example, the hypnotherapist could build in an aversion to stopping you from lighting up.
 This is when a suggestion is made to a person whilst under hypnosis, that if they light up and attempt to smoke, it will taste foul.
 Perhaps a taste they dislike (marmite, tar, bitter lemons).
 This has been found to be effective in preventing relapse in the first couple of weeks, especially in tackling nicotine cravings.

 The hypnotherapist can also help you tackle all the smoking cues by giving you suggestions for your success at quitting smoking.
 They can help your subconscious ‘re-learn’ behaviour, knowing that it doesn’t need to smoke.
 There is no denying that giving up smoking isn’t easy, but if you are motivated to give up and you know your smoking cues, then hypnosis has been shown to be an extremely effective weapon against this killer habit.